-Names and nationalities of the major shareholders and the number of equity shares held in which (i) they have an interest on 5% or more of outstanding shares as at 31 December 2020 and 31 December 2019:
+(i) Names and nationalities of the major shareholders and the number of equity shares held in which they have an interest on 5% or more of outstanding shares as at 31 December 2021 and 31 December 2020:

-Bahrain Mumtalakat Holding Company B.S.C. (c) Kuwait Flour Mills and Bakeries Company K.S.C.
-Abdulhameed Zainal Mohammed n r
+Bahrain Investment Holding Company - Istithmar B.S.C closed (refer note 1) Kuwait Flour Mills and Bakeries Company K.S.C.
+Abdulhameed Zainal Mohammed

 Nationality No. of shares % holding

 Bahraini 16,322,806 65.73

 Kuwaiti 1,848,000 7.44

-Bahraini 1,664,430 6.70
+Bahraini 1,793,289 7.22

-(ii) The Company has only one class of equity shares and the holders of these shares have equal voting rights.
+- (ii) The Company has only one class of equity shares and the holders of these shares have equal voting rights. - (iii) Distribution schedule of equity shares, setting out the number of holders and percentage in the following categories: